-Increasingly, are in mainstream media covering the , particularly .
+Increasingly, articles are popping up in mainstream media covering the rise of eco-anxiety, particularly among young people.
 And it is hardly surprising.
-Today, for example, when I do a quick scan , the headlines read of the would have on Antarctic ice melt, that fossil fuel pollution has been behind and that the 4 biggest fossil fuel companies (Shell, Chevron, BP and Exxon) have exploiting the fossil fuels that have contributed dramatically to climate change.
+Today, for example, when I do a quick scan of The Guardian’s Climate news, the headlines read of the severe consequences a 2 degree temperature rise would have on Antarctic ice melt, that fossil fuel pollution has been behind 4 million premature deaths annually, and that the 4 biggest fossil fuel companies (Shell, Chevron, BP and Exxon) have made almost 2 Trillion dollars since 1990 exploiting the fossil fuels that have contributed dramatically to climate change.
 Just scanning these stories- that highlight both the impacts of climate change is already having around the world, and that our governments and systems appear in-affective to deal with it, it is hard not feeling some sort of worry or fear about the future.
-It is also easy to understand why psychologists are reporting that people are coming to them for help to manage their worries and fears over climate change, and that climate change is
+It is also easy to understand why psychologists are reporting that people are coming to them for help to manage their worries and fears over climate change, and that climate change is now being recognized as a mental health issue.

 What exactly is eco-anxiety?

-One group of psychologists define eco-anxiety as the term to: Eco‐Anxiety can result directly from an environmental problem, but most often it is an indirect impact.
+One group of psychologists define eco-anxiety as the term to: “describe various difficult emotions and mental states arising from environmental conditions and knowledge about them.
+Eco‐Anxiety can result directly from an environmental problem, but most often it is an indirect impact.
 For example, a person may feel anxiety and sorrow because a woodland area next to him is cut down.
 But even more people experience anxiety because they feel that climate change is taking away their future.”

-Psychologists also make the important distinction between anxiety and eco-anxiety; In an interview for Vice, psychologist Rafael Dupré clarified that while anxiety is often formed around an unlikely or irrational fear or danger, eco-anxiety “is based on a danger that is very real, it exists and is proven to be a threat to human life.”
-In this way, one psychologist argues that
+Psychologists also make the important distinction between anxiety and eco-anxiety; that eco-anxiety is not a clinical disorder.
+In an interview for Vice, psychologist Rafael Dupré clarified that while anxiety is often formed around an unlikely or irrational fear or danger, eco-anxiety “is based on a danger that is very real, it exists and is proven to be a threat to human life.”
+In this way, one psychologist argues that “for most people, eco-anxiety is a healthy response to the climate crisis.”

 Navigating eco-anxiety among youth

 Indeed, it is youth that stand to be some of the most impacted by the climate crisis.
 As they learn about the crisis and how small the window is for radical action, it is their futures that are the most at threat by governments’ climate inaction.
-For many young people climate change .
+For many young people climate change feels like the end of the world.
 We see this in the messaging and posters of the youth climate strike movement- part of the rationale for striking from school is why get an education for a future that won’t exist.

 I remember experiencing this kind of deep anxiety and paralysis when I was first learning about the impacts of climate change in great detail during my undergrad degree.
 There was so much cognitive dissonance between the messages I was hearing that everything needs to change, and that people are already suffering because of this crisis, but then seeing and experiencing everything seemingly staying the same.
 And for young people today, they are having to navigate and contend with the challenge of growing up and trying to build their lives and futures under the great uncertainty that the climate crisis means for that future.